greglook/whidbey/README.md

 `render-values`.
 This watches nREPL messages for the `:renderer` key, and uses it to produce the returned string value.

-TL;DR: pretty-print REPL values by default!
+TL;DR: pretty-print colored REPL values by default!

 ## Usage

 The easiest way to use Whidbey is as a Leiningen plugin.
+Note that this requires Leiningen version 2.4.2 or higher for functionality in REPLy 0.3.1.

-For example, to pretty-print all values with [Puget](https://github.com/greglook/puget) (the main motivation of this project), you can use the following in your `user` or `system` profile:
+To pretty-print all values with [Puget](https://github.com/greglook/puget) (the main motivation of this project), you can use the following in your `user` or `system` profile: